josepfpinto/MCP-FakeStoreApi/README.md

 - ESLint for code linting
 - Prettier for code formatting
 - Follow SOLID principles and DRY methodology
+- React functional components with hooks
+- Redux Toolkit for state management

 ## Local Deployment with ngrok